Trentonom0r3/After-Diffusion/README.md

 - The layer source control in the custom effect doesn't actually do anything.
 I'm wanting to eventually have this determine what the effect acts upon.

 ## Tested System Specifications
+- Keep in mind, this is only what my laptop has, restrictions will be based primarily on webUI, and After Effects itself.
 - **Processor:**
   - Processor: 12th Gen Intel(R) Core(TM) i7-12700H
   - Number of Cores: 20